gpalomar12/Data-Projects-Portfolio/digital_wellness_behavioral_analysis/README.md

 Interactive Looker Studio dashboard for dynamic exploration Strategic recommendations for wellness product development

-The goal is to:
-- Identify behavioral patterns linked to stress, sleep, and mental health
-- Derive new behavioral metrics that represent lifestyle balance
-- Develop a predictive model for wellness outcomes
-- Visualize actionable insights using an interactive dashboard

 ## What You Will Find in This Project
 - A complete data preparation workflow, including encoding, grouping, and feature creation
 - Exploratory data analysis with visualizations of behavioral and wellness patterns